 The Command Museum’s education program impact tens of thousands of students, youth organizations, recruits, Marines, and Sailors every year.
 The museum’s education staff has incorporated the most current technologies and teaching methods to provide our youth with the most kinetic, immersive educational experience possible.
-These programs are at the heart of ensuring that we are doing our part to prepare the next generation for success, whether it be assisting Boy and Girl Scouts with attaining badges, instilling our corps values of honor, courage, and commitment, or ensuring the the Marine Corps is among the most educated military branches in the world.
+These programs are at the heart of ensuring that we are doing our part to prepare the next generation for success, whether it be assisting Boy and Girl Scouts with attaining badges, instilling our core values of honor, courage, and commitment, or ensuring the Marine Corps is among the most educated military branches in the world.

 We Accomplish This By: